• Skip to main content

 When I was teaching multiple preps, one of the best things I learned was to stagger hard things and batch easy things.

 For example, a science teacher is going to stagger labs.
 Running two or more different labs on the same day will cause obvious confusion with supplies and instructions.
 Not to mention that it sounds exhausting.
 A writing teacher might stagger due dates (by a few weeks) for essays to allow plenty of time for grading.
-Personally, as a math teacher, I staggered using manipulatives because it helped me keep my supplies organized.
+Personally, as a math teacher, I staggered using different manipulatives because it helped my supplies stay organized.

 For batching the easy stuff, I liked to run all the same types of activities on the same days when there were few supplies needed.
 If we were doing stations or a scavenger hunt, it was easier for me to do that with all of my classes.
 I could easily put the stations on different colored card stock, and let my students work while I pulled a small group.